CC-KEH/CrackSheet-Content/README.md

-# CS-SPRINT™
+# CrackSheet™

 A free, focused, and open Computer Science learning platform built to help you master core CS concepts with clarity — no ads, no logins, no bloat.

 ---

-## What is CS-SPRINT™?
+## What is CrackSheet™?

-CS-SPRINT™ provides:
+CrackSheet™ provides:

 * **High-quality Notes**
 * **Curated Interview Questions**